-I have ongoing projects studying the impacts of large-scale land transactions on local economic outcomes in Ethiopia, the impacts of postharvest loan programs on farmer welfare under price uncertainty, and the estimation of multi-stage agricultural production functions.
+I am a development economist who combines applied and structural methods to study how agricultural households interact with imperfect markets.
+One strand of research focuses on identifying misallocation from different market failures.
+I also have ongoing projects studying the effects of cassava drying technology on commercial and quality upgrading in Uganda, the impacts of large-scale land transactions on local economic outcomes in Ethiopia, the impacts of postharvest loan programs on farmer welfare under price uncertainty, and the estimation of multi-stage agricultural production functions.

 Before starting my PhD, I graduated from Tufts University and worked as a Senior Research Assistant at the International Food Policy Research Institute.
 I have lived in Ghana, Tanzania, and Uganda and also conducted research in Ethiopia, India, Kenya, and Nigeria.
 In 2013, I was a semifinalist on College Jeopardy!